zzzprojects/learn-orm/tutorials/flee/arrays-and-collections.md

 }
 ```

-As you can see that we have defined an expression owner class with some array and collection members.
+As you can see, we have defined an expression owner class with some array and collection members.
 Let's execute the above code, and you will see the following output.

 ```csharp
 MyArray[3] = 7